gh-productivity-workshops/PetSpotR/docs/lab.md

 As part of this lab, you will:

 1. Launch a GitHub Codespace with the PetSpotR repository
-1. Customize your Codespace and rebuild it instantly
+1. Customize your Codespace with a new extension
 1. Run PetSpotR locally
 1. Use GitHub Copilot to improve the application by adding in Dapr
-1. Create a Bicep template and deploy the application to Azure
+1. Create a Bicep infrastructure template and deploy the application to Azure
-1. Use KEDA to scale the application to handle increased load
+1. Run the application in Azure Kubernetes Service (AKS)

 ## Getting started

-Welcome to the lab!

 Begin by logging in with your VM password:

-@lab.VirtualMachine(BuildBaseVM).Password
++++@lab.VirtualMachine(BuildBaseVM).Password+++

+Click the `Next` button to begin the lab (bottom right corner of the page)

+===

 ## Exercise 1: Run PetSpotR in a GitHub Codespace